 Board meeting software is meant to streamline all aspects of a board meeting, the planning that goes into having one, and the communication between board members.

 Looking for the best board meeting software?
-Check out these five tools that can elevate your next board meeting.
+Check out these nine tools that can elevate your next board meeting.

-The first meeting tool you should consider is Fellow, which ensures that all board meetings are scheduled with a complete agenda and a clear purpose.
+The first board meeting solution that you should consider is Fellow, which ensures that all board meetings are scheduled with a complete agenda clear purpose and real-time meeting collaboration.
 Some of its features include:

 - Tons of time-saving templates